flaming-chameleon/top-100-linux-commands/README.md

 ### 20. **find**
 Searches for files in a directory hierarchy.
+- searches the directory
+tree rooted at each given starting-point by evaluating the given expression from  left to right, according to the rules of precedence (see section OPERATORS), until the out‐ come is known (the left hand side is false for and operations, true for or), at  which point  find moves on to the next file name.
+If no starting-point is specified, `.' is assumed
 ```bash
 # Find a file by name
 find /path/to/search -name filename.txt